 In 2020, Equileap conducted an analysis of 19 gender criteria for the companies comprising the S&P 500.
 The result is a report entitled Gender Equality in the U.S. For the women and men who work at these top 500 U.S. companies.

-The Equileap study revealed that:
+What the Equileap study revealed

 - Less than half of these employers offer two weeks or more of paid primary caregiver leave.